Acoustic-phonon-mediated superconductivity in Bernal bilayer graphene

 The low-energy bands of BBG have large probability on the A sites of the top layer (1A) and B sites of the bottom layer (2B).
-This property arises from the interlayer nearest-neighbor tunnelings which tend to form dimerized bonds between 1B and 2A sites.
-To gain an intuitive understanding, one can use a $2\times 2$ Dirac Hamiltonian per spin per valley to describe the low-energy theory of BBG.
-Similar to RTG \cite{Zhang2010}, the superconducting states with intralayer intersublattice pairings should be generically suppressed for low-energy BBG bands because one of the sublattices in each layer has higher energy.
+The sublattice polarization generically suppresses electron-optical-phonon coupling \cite{Choi2021dichotomy,Wu2018,Wu2020_TDBG}, making electron-acoustic-phonon coupling the dominating contribution.
+Similar to RTG \cite{Chou2021_RTG_SC,Zhang2010}, the superconducting states with intralayer intersublattice pairings should be generically suppressed for low-energy BBG bands because one of the sublattices in each layer has higher energy.

-To obtain the low-energy BBG band structure, we formally diagonalize the Hamiltonian in Eq.~(\ref{Eq:H_0}) as follows:
+We formally diagonalize the Hamiltonian in Eq.~(\ref{Eq:H_0}) as follows: